varun-Tad/VIDEO-LIB/README.md

 # VIDEO-LIB

-This is a fully functional video library app build using redux toolkit and mockbee containing the below features
+This is a fully functional video library app build using redux toolkit and mockbee Auth containing the below features

 Hosted Link: [dressVid](https://deluxe-quokka-cd37d2.netlify.app/)